openziti/ziti-doc/docfx_project/ziti/quickstarts/network/AWS/quickstart.md

 ### Starting a Ziti Instance

-NetFoundry has provided an [Amazon Machine Image (AMI) delivered via the AWS Marketplace] (https://aws.amazon.com/marketplace/pp/B07YZLKMLV) to make it easy for you to deploy a fully functional Ziti-based network.
+NetFoundry has provided the [Ziti Edge - Developer Edition] (https://aws.amazon.com/marketplace/pp/B07YZLKMLV) to make it easy for you to deploy a fully functional Ziti-based network.
 Follow the prompts and launch a new AMI.
 You will need to make a few key decisions that might affect your Ziti-based network.